-Full cycle accounting generally refers to the complete set of activities undertaken by an accounting department in order to produce financial statements for an accounting period.
+Full cycle accounting refers to the complete set of activities undertaken by an accounting department to produce financial statements for a reporting period.
 This is known as the accounting cycle, and involves such activities as recording business transactions throughout the accounting period, adding any required adjusting entries, producing financial statements, and closing the books for that period.
 See the Accounting Cycle article for more information.

 Full cycle accounting can also refer to the complete set of transactions associated with a specific business activity.
 Here are several examples of full cycle accounting:

 - Sales.
 A company buys goods, stores them, processes customer orders, picks items from stock, sells them on credit, and collects payment from customers.
 These activities represent the full cycle of activities for selling to customers.

 - Purchasing.
 Someone submits a requisition for goods, the purchasing department issues a purchase order, the receiving department receives the goods, and the accounts payable staff processes payment to the supplier.
 These activities represent the full cycle of activities for acquiring goods.

 - Payroll.
 Employees submit their time cards or time sheets to the payroll staff, which reviews them for errors, obtains supervisor approvals, aggregates the information into gross pay, incorporates all required tax and other deductions to arrive at net pay, and issues payments to employees.
 These activities represent the full cycle of activities for paying employees.